-As the global center for manufacturing, China’s production of cheap and fashionable apparel products has clothed the world.
-The city, Xintang, known as the ‘blue jeans capital of the world,’ produces approximately 260 million pairs of jeans per year, roughly equivalent to 40 percent of the jeans sold in the US annually.
+From the beauty of the Li River, the RiverBlue team ventured downstream to Xiantang, the blue jeans capital of the world and home of the Pearl River Delta.
+Greenpeace has called the Pearl one of the worst polluted waterways in the World.
+As the global center for manufacturing, China’s production of cheap apparel has clothed the world.
+Xiantang produces approximately 300 million pairs of jeans per year, roughly equivalent to 40 percent of the jeans sold in the US annually.

 The manufacture of jeans illustrates some of the most visible and gross pollution caused by China’s textile and clothing industry.
-Factories are located along the river that flows into the Pearl River Delta.
+Factories are located along the river that flow into the Pearl River Delta.
 The river was once pristine, but has since become a black ditch dividing the village of Xizhou from the industrial zone.
 The Xizhou villagers say that when the factory discharges are severe, the river water is not merely polluted, but toxic.
-The smell is putrid and unbearable and any skin contact results in itching and even septic rashes.
 Though villagers once fished in the river and drank its water, they now dare to do neither of these things, and must pay for tap water.